sikang99/pion-echo-example/README.md

 ### Changelogs
 - 2020/03/07 :
     - get out `index.html` to outside of go program
-    - test H.264 code support
+    - test H.264 video codec support
     - add command flags to choose audio and video codecs
     - add on more stun server in iceServers with `stun:stun.stunprotocol.org:3478`
 - 2020/03/07 : fork from [nus/pion-echo](https://github.com/nus/pion-echo)